Home

 NotebookLM

-I led design for NotebookLM, shaping the product’s core user experience, brand identity, and visual system from concept to launch.
+I led design for NotebookLM, shaping the product’s core user experience, brand identity, and visual system from experiment to launch.

 This remains one of my proudest projects, and I’m incredibly grateful for the opportunity to design something entirely new from the ground up.
 It was a chance to explore fresh paradigms, invent new patterns, and bring a product to life that hadn’t existed before.
 None of it would’ve been possible without the tight-knit, cross-functional team I was fortunate to collaborate with.